benmvp/slides/2017/oscon/react-properly.md

 NOTES:
 - So if I decided to put `render()` first like I've seen some folks doing, it'll complain
 - Keeps code syntax consistent so folks new to code can focus on code logic instead of code style
+- Newbies entering the codebase so that they can learn quicker
+- Newbies writing code so they don't have to worry where things should go

 /////